IntuitiveHarmony/buttonLED/readme.md

 <br>

 I set out to build a circuit that upon pressing one button it will count 0 - 9 on the LED.
-When the user presses another button a random number will apear.
+When the user presses another button a random number will appear.

 <img src="media/buttonLED.gif" alt="Demo GIF">